mobxjs/serializr/README.md

 }
 ```

-The `factory` tells how to construct new instances durint deserialization.
+The `factory` tells how to construct new instances during deserialization.
 The optional `extends` property denotes that this model schema inherits it's props from another model schema.
 The props section describe how individual model properties are to be (de)serialized.
 Their names match the model field names.
 The combination `fieldname: true` is simply a shorthand for `fieldname: primitive()`